udoschneider/CLDRKit/README.md

 ## API Reference

 The intended API is identical to the one used by [NSLocale](https://developer.apple.com/library/mac/documentation/cocoa/reference/foundation/classes/NSLocale_Class/Reference/Reference.html).
-The [NSLocale blog enty by NSHipster](http://nshipster.com/nslocale/) provides some additial background (must read!).
+The [NSLocale blog enty by NSHipster](http://nshipster.com/nslocale/) provides some additional background (must read!).

 ## Tests